CiscoDevNet/terraform-provider-intersight/website/docs/d/compute_rack_unit.html.markdown

 # Data Source: intersight_compute_rack_unit
 Describes a standalone or FI-attached Rack-mounted server.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_compute_rack_unit.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_power_state`:(string) The desired power state of the server.
 * `asset_tag`:(string) The user defined asset tag assigned to the server.